-- 1) Introduction: State the technical or scientific problem to be addressed. - 2) Objectives of the Project: Scientific, technical objectives, workforce development, diversity objectives, and research capability development should be concisely delineated. - 3) Implementation Strategy or Scientific Method and Timetable: The scientific and technological methodology to be employed in the work should be succinctly described.
+- 1) Introduction: State the technical or scientific problem to be addressed. - 2) Objectives of the Project: Scientific, technical objectives, workforce development, and research capability development should be concisely delineated. - 3) Implementation Strategy or Scientific Method and Timetable: The scientific and technological methodology to be employed in the work should be succinctly described.
 Strategies germane to the successful implementation of the project should be discussed.
 A concise timetable, preferably in a tabular form, should be provided.
 Key milestones toward the successful completion and possible continuation and expansion of the project should be shown in this table along with measurable outcomes from the project. - 4) Relevance to NASA Mission: While direct collaboration with a NASA Center is not a requirement of the REA Program, it is desirable if possible.
 Previous or potential collaborations with NASA should be mentioned; explicit alignment with research goals established within at least one Mission Directorate must be stated. - 5) Long Term Benefits: Describe the expected long-range benefits from the project to Space and Aerospace R & D and infrastructure at the institution, as well as to the project personnel.
 Describe your plan for dissemination of the results.
 Discuss plans and prospects for submitting a follow-up proposal to NASA, other federal agencies, BORSF, or non-public sources.
 Describe patent potential, if applicable. - 6) Key Personnel/Management: Identify the key personnel and succinctly describe their qualifications and experiences as they relate to the successful execution, continuation, and expansion of the project.
-Discuss how the project contributes to creating a diverse workforce and meeting the human capital needs of government, industry, and academia. - 7) Student Participants: NASA is committed to the development of a strong aerospace workforce.
-Thus, proposers are expected to make every effort to include students from traditionally underrepresented groups in STEM.
-Specific plans for diversity recruitment must be detailed in this
+Discuss how the project contributes to creating a robust workforce and meeting the human capital needs of government, industry, and academia. - 7) Student Participants: NASA is committed to the development of a strong aerospace workforce.
+Thus, proposers are expected to make every effort to include students in research projects.

-- section.
 NASA requires detailed longitudinal information on all participants, especially on students.
-Thus, all students must complete the online LaSPACE Student Participation Form with required demographic, contact, and future career information (links provided on Student Participant List attachment).
+Thus, all students must complete the online LaSPACE Student Participation Form (links provided on Student Participant List attachment).
 Include the Student Participant List in this section of the proposal.
-Include your plan to document the funds distributed to each student researcher and their total contact hours. - B. NASA Media Release Form (submitted online by PI and all identified student participants).
-If other project collaborators appear in photos, please have them also complete a NASA Media Release Form. - C. Budget, Budget Narrative, and Current/Pending Support
+Include your plan to document the funds distributed to each student researcher and their total contact hours.